Anivice/yogabook1-halo-keyboard/README.md

 Settings key is supported only on KDE when it's building under KDE Plasma.
 AirPlane key is not supported and deemed useless anyway.

+## Reset Keyboard

+You can immediately release all keys and reset the keyboard without restarting systemd service by pressing the combination `Left Ctrl + Left Alt + Tab`, in order.

 ## Heads-ups

 Unimplemented features are mostly related to Airplane key and Settings key.